Holocaust survivor Friedländer dies at the age of 103

 She remembered the persecution and disenfranchisement of her own Jewish family under Adolf Hitler "as if it were yesterday", as she told the German Press Agency in early 2025.
 She was one of the last people to have experienced all of this and was still able to tell about it herself.

 Mit Margot Friedländer verlieren wir eine wundervolle und herzliche Persönlichkeit, die stets gekämpft hat für das Gute auf der Welt.
-Ihr unermüdliches Engagement für Erinnerung, Versöhnung und Menschlichkeit bleibt ein Vermächtnis, das weit über ihr eigenes Leben hinausstrahlt. pic.twitter.com/DR8d7a0igD
+Ihr unermüdliches Engagement für Erinnerung, Versöhnung und Menschlichkeit bleibt ein Vermächtnis, das weit über ihr eigenes Leben hinausstrahlt. pic.twitter.com/DR8d7a0igD— Volker Wissing (@Wissing) May 9, 2025

 But Margot Friedländer lived in the now.
 The division of society in Germany and the rise of the right-wing agitated her.
 "I don't know very much about politics," she said in the dpa interview.
 "But I always say: that's how it started back then too.
 Be careful.
 Don't do it."